damianooldoni/b3cubes-sql-examples/docs/cubes_checklist.md

 Step 3 can be very easy or quite complex, depending on the taxa in the checklists.
 There are three factors to be considered: taxon match, taxonomic status (accepted, synonym) and taxonomic rank.

 1. A taxon in the checklist has **no match** with the GBIF Backbone: it is very unlikely to have occurrences linked to them, see Section "Get taxa from checklists and match to GBIF Backbone" above.
 Most of the time a match can be found by adding/improving the authorship of the scientific names.
 2. The matched taxon is a **synonym** (`taxonomicStatus`: `HETEROTYPIC_SYNONYM`, `HOMOTYPIC_SYNONYM`, `PROPARTE_SYNONYM`, `SYNONYM`): searching occurrences of a synonym will result in less occurrences than the accepted.
 Only use the taxon key of the synonym if you have strong doubts about the match proposed by the GBIF Backbone.
-In this case, your SQL query for that specific taxon will look like this:
+In this case, the SQL query for that specific taxon will look like this:
 ```sql
 WHERE
 	taxonKey = your_taxon_key